Flack27/Runeterra/2 - Locations/Noxus/Stonewall/Village Managing system.md

 	- 2 party members are needed to upgrade a building to level 2
 	- 3 party members are needed to upgrade a building to level 3

+At the start they will need some items including
+- Carpenters tools
+- Glassblowers tools
+- Masons tools
+- Smiths tools
+- Food

 ---
 ## Morale System